An urwid-based interface for watching `cilium monitor` events across your cluster

 Running microscope in your Kubernetes cluster

-Alternatively, you can use kubectl run -i --tty microscope --image cilium/microscope --restart=Never -- sh.
-This won’t work if you have RBAC enabled in your cluster.
+kubectl run -i --tty microscope --image cilium/microscope --restart=Never -- sh will run a shell inside a pod in your cluster.

 Running microscope locally

-To run microscope locally, you need to have Python 3.5 or newer installed.
+To run microscope locally, you need to have Python 3 installed.
 Using virtualenv is recommended, but not necessary.

 Alternatively you can run make to build self-contained Python archive which will container all dependencies and requires only Python to run.